How To Set Up A Home Office In A Bedroom

 Instead of using a large, bulky monitor, use a laptop stand to keep your laptop screen at eye-level height, then connect it to an external keyboard so you can type comfortably.
 Get a multi-purpose chair that you can use while you work but is also casual enough to be just a regular chair.

 Alternatively, you could set up the room to be primarily an office and have the bedroom be the flexible part.
-Use a Murphy bed that folds into the wall during the day, and convert the office into a bedroom at night.
+Use a Murphy bed/desk that folds into the wall during the day, and convert the office into a bedroom at night.
 Or consider a collapsible bed frame, like a futon.
 This gives you the added benefit of having additional seating in your office during the day.

 Here’s the bed frame we use, since our guest bedroom and home office are the same.
 When guest come to visit, the folding bed frame comes out of the closet and the folding desk goes in.